Sparse long blocks and the variance of the longest common subsequences in random words: Introduction

 As already mentioned, the main result of the present paper (Theorem~\ref{theoremfluct}) is that the order of magnitude of $\var LC_n$ is linear, i.e.,

-if the mean LCS curve $\gamma_k$ is differentiable at its maximum $\gamma^*_k$.
+for our model of inserted long blocks provided any of the conditions of Subsection \ref{conditions} hold.

 To prove this result, we take the order of the length of the inserted long blocks larger than $\sqrt{d}$, but smaller than $d$.
 More precisely, we take $d$ and $p\in(0,1)$ fixed, while $n$ the common length of $X$ and $Y$ goes to infinity.
 We take a parameter $\beta$ not depending on $d$ such that $1/2<\beta<1$, and set the length of the long blocks to be $\l=d^\beta$.
 Our result holds, for all $d$ large enough, but fixed, and assuming a block-length of $\l=d^\beta$ ($d$ does not need to be very large for our fluctuation result to hold).
 Note also that the length of the long block does not need to be exactly $\l$, it could be a little bigger, but this is of no real importance in the present investigation.